klippx/operator-mono-atom/README.md

 ### <a name="troubleshooting"></a> Troubleshooting

+Atom version

+The instructions / code works for current version of Atom (1.17.x) but should work for Atom v1.13 and higher if you are locked to a specific version of Atom for some obscure reason.
+If not, check out the appropriate tag and use that.

 Are your ligatures not being applied correctly?

 1. In Editor Settings, you might need to enter "Fira Code" in "Font Family"